IBM/TSML.jl/README.md

 become input of the ML with the output representing the values of the time periods to be predicted ahead of time.

-Machine learning functions in TSML are wrappers to the corresponding Scikit-learn, Caret, and native Julia ML libraries.
+Machine learning functions in **TSML** are wrappers to the corresponding Scikit-learn and native Julia ML libraries.
 There are more than hundred classifiers and regression functions available using a common API.
 In order to access these Scikit-learn wrappers, one should load the related package